 I rarely use painter’s tape, but in this case I did.
 I really wanted to protect the decoupaged top of my kitchen counters where it meets the backsplash.

-Not sure what happened to the blue painter’s tape, but I ended up using some green instead.
+Not sure what happened to the blue painter’s tape in the supplies pic above, but I ended up using some green instead.

-I know there are probably better products out there for painting tile, but most of them are very noxious and I refuse to use anything indoors that requires a mask.
+I know there are probably better products out there for painting tile, but most of them are very noxious.
+I refuse to use anything indoors that requires a mask.
 Not good for us or our fur babies.

 Here you can see what the same area looked like after the counter was done and the backsplash got its three coats of paint.

 It looked so much better already, but for me it still needed a little zing to make it sing.